-Want to destroy those extra pounds? use these 6 easily implementable cooking tips!
+Want to destroy those extra pounds? use these 6 easy cooking tips!

 Did you know that a few simple changes can be incorporated into the way we cook to achieve better satiation, satiety, and feeling of satisfaction?
 Here´s how…